linzof/linzof/README.md

 - 👋 Hi, I’m @linzof
 - 👀 I’m interested in ...
-React, Ruby, & Python
+Java, React, Mobile Apps, Web Dev
 - 🌱 I’m currently learning ...
-Mobile Applications and MERN
+Programming
 - 💞️ I’m looking to collaborate on ... anything I can add value to.
 - 📫 How to reach me ... linzof@outlook.com